 Predatory lending is any lending practice that imposes unfair or abusive loan terms on a borrower.
-It is also any practice that convinces a borrower to accept unfair terms through deceptive, coercive, exploitative or unscrupulous actions for a loan that a borrower doesn’t need, doesn’t want or can’t afford.Get Debt Help Now
+It is also any practice that convinces a borrower to accept unfair terms through deceptive, coercive, exploitative or unscrupulous actions for a loan that a borrower doesn’t need, doesn’t want or can’t afford.Get Financial Help Now

 By definition, predatory lending benefits the lender and ignores or hinders the borrower’s ability to repay the debt.
 These lending tactics often try to take advantage of a borrower’s lack of understanding about loans, terms or finances.

 Predatory lenders typically target minorities, the poor, the elderly and the less educated.
 They also prey on people who need immediate cash for emergencies such as paying medical bills, making a home repair or car payment.
 These lenders also target borrowers with credit problems or people who recently lost their jobs.
 This could disqualify them from conventional loans or lines of credit, even though they have substantial equity in their homes.

 Over the past several years, predatory lending practices have been prevalent in the area of home mortgages.
 Since home loans are backed by a borrower’s real property, a predatory lender can profit not only from loan terms stacked in his or her favor, but also from the sale of a foreclosed home, if a borrower defaults.

 While the practices of predatory lenders may not always be illegal, they can leave victims with ruined credit, burdened with unmanageable debt, or homeless.